Testing Full Mediation of Treatment Effects and the Identifiability of Causal Mechanisms: Causal framework for (conditionally) random treatments

 \section{Causal framework for (conditionally) random treatments}

 Causal mediation analysis seeks to decompose the overall causal effect of a treatment variable, denoted by \( D \), on an outcome variable, \( Y \), into distinct causal mechanisms.
 Specifically, the effect of \( D \) on \( Y \) may be mediated through one or more observed mediators, denoted by \( M \), while a direct effect of \( D \) on \( Y \) may also exist through other (potentially unobserved) pathways.
 Throughout this discussion, we denote random variables in capital letters and their realized values in lowercase letters.
 To formalize causal mechanisms, we adopt the potential outcomes framework, as, for example, considered in \citet{Neyman23} and \citet{Rubin74}.
 Let \( M(d) \) represent the potential mediator under treatment level \( d \in \mathcal{D} \), where \( \mathcal{D} \) is the support of \( D \).
 Similarly, let \( Y(d,m) \) denote the potential outcome under treatment \( d \) and mediator value \( m \in \mathcal{M} \), where \( \mathcal{M} \) is the support of \( M \).
 For each individual, we define \( Y(d,m) \) and \( M(d) \) as functions of their assigned treatment \( D = d \) and mediator value \( M = m \), assuming: (i) an individual's potential outcomes are unaffected by the treatment or mediator status of others, and (ii) there are no multiple versions of any treatment or mediator level across individuals.
 These conditions constitute the Stable Unit Treatment Value Assumption (SUTVA), see e.g.\ \citet{Cox58} and \citet{Rubin80}.
 Additionally, we denote observed pre-treatment covariates as \( X \), with support \( \mathcal{X} \).
 We denote the support of $Y$ by \( \mathcal{Y} \).
+Throughout the paper, $A \bot B \mid C$ denotes statistical independence of $A$ and $B$ conditional on $C$; this is a property of the joint distribution of the variables involved and does not, by itself, encode a causal relationship.
+Under the causal faithfulness imposed in Assumption~\ref{A1} below, however, statistical independence is equivalent to d-separation in the corresponding causal graph.

 We start by defining causal effects that are of interest in the context of treatment evaluation and mediation analysis.
 For simplicity, we focus on a binary treatment and on average effects (which are the primary focus in applied work) in the subsequent discussion.
 However, the assumptions and testable implications we present further below more generally refer to the distribution of potential outcomes and also apply to non-binary treatments.
 A first parameter of interest is the average treatment effect (ATE), denoted by \( \Delta \), which comprises both direct and indirect effects of the treatment: